Ms. Lukoschek is a first generation American. Her father is an immigrant from Germany; and her mother was born in Cuba to Spanish parents.

 Ms. Lukoschek is proud to be the product of her family’s American Dream.

-After more than a decade working in the immigration law departments of two major law firms, Ms. Lukoschek helped found a boutique immigration law firm in Irvine and helped to grow the firm from 13 to 40 employees in less than one and a half years.
+After more than a decade working in the immigration law departments of two major law firms, Ms. Lukoschek co-founded a boutique immigration law firm in Irvine and helped to grow the firm from 13 to 40 employees in less than one and a half years.

-Her specialties are E-2, H-1B, L-1 visas and Labor Certification (PERM) applications.
+Her specialties are E-2, H-1B, L-1 visas and Labor Certification (PERM) applications, as well as high-volume non-immigrant visa processing and I-9 compliance.

 Ms. Lukoschek enjoys the challenges and strategic planning involved in the practice of immigration law.
 She feels personal satisfaction knowing that she is assisting to make someone’s American Dream become a reality.